-It can be difficult to make a big decision about a process you don’t understand.
+It can be hard to make a big decision about a process you don’t understand.
 While you may not know the exact details of how a traditional burial works, it is easy to visualize what happens.
 That’s not necessarily true for the cremation process.
 Despite how long the practice has been around (some 2,000 years!), it can be a bit of a mystery.
 That’s because most people never see what’s behind the scenes.
-But, understanding how it works can help ease the anxiety that many people feel about the cremation process.
+Understanding how it works can help ease the anxiety that many people feel about the cremation process.

 Today’s modern crematories use industrial furnaces designed just for cremation.
 The process takes about 2-3 hours to complete.
 Along the way, the crematory will take care to make sure that: